laminas/laminas-soap/doc/book/wsdl.md

 (`$binding` parameter) to add an 'operation' element with input/output/false entries depending on the specified parameters

-The `Zend\Soap\Server` implementation adds a corresponding binding entry for each web service method with input and output entries, defining the `soap:body` element as `<soap:body use="encoded" encodingStyle="http://schemas.xmlsoap.org/soap/encoding/">`.
+The `Laminas\Soap\Server` implementation adds a corresponding binding entry for each web service method with input and output entries, defining the `soap:body` element as `<soap:body use="encoded" encodingStyle="http://schemas.xmlsoap.org/soap/encoding/">`.